Students

 Lee Nguyen

-I am an M.Sc. student with an interest in the carbon cycle in High Arctic environments .
+I am an M.Sc. student with an interest in the carbon cycle in High Arctic environments.
 My research takes place at the Cape Bounty Arctic Watershed Observatory on Melville Island, Nunavut, where I focus on the carbon balance of wet sedge watersheds.
 I’m interested in measuring the total fluxes of carbon from these watersheds, both directly to the atmosphere and through streams.
 My fieldwork combines measurements of terrestrial greenhouse gas fluxes throughout the watershed and measurements of a variety of dissolved and particulate carbon species in streams.
 Ultimately, I want to understand in what forms carbon is being lost and how much is eventually released to the atmosphere as greenhouse gases.
-As they warm, High Arctic environments are rapidly changing and understanding the extent to which the carbon balance will be impacted is important to our predictions of future change.
+As they warm, High Arctic environments are rapidly changing - understanding the extent to which the carbon balance will be impacted is important to our predictions of future change.

 Clara Schryer